swaxi/qgis-stereonet/README.md

  4- Click on WAXI Stereonet icon    ![plugin_icon](icon.png)

 - Planar structures can be displayed as poles or great circles
-- Linear structures are displayed as poles, but if a planar feature is assocated with a linear feature, that planar feature will additionally be displayed as a great circle
+- Linear structures are displayed as poles or rose diagrams, but if a planar feature is assocated with a linear feature, that planar feature will optionally be displayed as a great circle in a stereoplot

 ## Roadmap: